canonical/k8s-dqlite/docs/development.md

 Sometimes it is helpful to get insights into what is happening in the dqlite layer.
 To do this, you can enable debug logs.
 Add debug logs by editing `/var/snap/k8s/common/args/k8s-dqlite-env` or `/var/snap/microk8s/current/args/k8s-dqlite-env` and uncomment `LIBDQLITE_TRACE=1` and `LIBRAFT_TRACE=1`.
 Then restart the k8s-dqlite service and check the k8s-dqlite logs.

+To enable k8s-dqlite debug logging, add ``--debug`` to ``/var/snap/k8s/common/args/k8s-dqlite``.

+Profiling data can help identify k8s-dqlite bottlenecks.
+Use the ``--profiling`` and ``--profiling-dir`` k8s-dqlite arguments to obtain ``pprof`` profiling data, which will be stored in the specified directory when the k8s-dqlite service stops.

+k8s-dqlite also provides various OpenTelemetry metrics and traces.
+Use ``--otel`` to enable OpenTelemetry.

+The OpenTelemetry data can be pushed to a gRPC service such as Jaeger using the ``--otel-listen`` setting.
+Alternatively, use ``--otel-dir`` to specify a directory that will be used to store OTEL data.

+The following arguments can be used to filter OTEL trace spans:

+* ``--otel-span-name-filter`` - use a regex to filter spans by name
+* ``--otel-span-min-duration-filter`` -- filter out spans below a given threshold interval

+A Prometheus endpoint can also be enabled using the ``--metrics-listen`` setting.